Job Title: Development Coordinator

 Supervised By: Director of Development

-Status: one-year contract, exempt
+Status: one-year contract (to permanent), exempt

 The Development Coordinator position is responsible for assisting the Director of Development in all aspects of The Network’s fundraising efforts, especially individual giving through digital solicitations via year-round campaigns and appeals.